Planning can be problematic for online exporters in a world of uncertainty and change.

 Constant reviewing of the situation and keeping all options on the table looks like being wise position.
 It's all too easy to see profitability eroded by repeated small percentage FX changes.

-It's probably time to get more proactive in monitoring and managing risk.
+It's probably time to become more proactive in monitoring and managing risk.